1. Is this program accredited?

 4. When will I become a nurse?

 The EL MSN program provides the education necessary to become a licensed Registered Nurse at a graduate level.
-Upon completion of the program, students will obtain both their RN liscence and a Master of Science in Nursing degree.
+Upon completion of the first four semesters, students can apply for RN licensure.
+The Masters degree will be awarded upon completion of all pre- and post-licensure coursework.

 5. Does the EL MSN program prepare me to become a licensed RN (Registered Nurse)?